Design Your First Label — Step-by-Step Tutorial with Barcode, Logo & Live Data

 SheetsToLabels Interface Guide — Toolbar, Sidebar & Canvas Explained

-A visual tour of the SheetsToLabels label designer.
-Learn what the top toolbar, left sidebar, canvas, and properties panel each do before you start designing your first label.
+A visual tour of the SheetsToLabels Label Designer.
+Learn what the workflow toolbar, sidebar tabs, canvas, and print preview each do before you start designing your first label.

 How to Make Wedding & Mailing Address Labels from Google Sheets (Free & Easy)